batsteek/PGWP-Blog-Theme-GH/README.md

 Note: This the the very first version of the PG-Blog theme and while we are working hard to provide a clean result, some issues are still possible

+IMPORTANT NOTICE: From Pinegrow, don't forget to EDIT the WordPress site settings of index.html with your custom settings (particularly the Theme Folder)